• Home

 Today we got up around 6:30, had breakfast at 7:00am, and started hiking around 7:30.
 As we hiked from Simba Camp to Second Cave, the trail remained well delineated and the landscape became drier as we walked further into the highlands area.
 The trail became a bit steeper and more rocky in places, but the hike was still quite easy for us.

 The clouds had lifted from the previous afternoon and we got our first view of the snow-capped peak today!
 We kept at a slow but steady pace with only two short breaks during the day and while many hikers passed us early into the hike, we ended up being one of the first groups to make it to the campsite that evening because we didn’t take any long breaks.
-Our guides cautioned us from walking quickly as some of the other hikers were doing as they would tire out and this seemed to be good advise and quite true.
+Our guides cautioned us from walking quickly as some of the other hikers were doing as they would tire out and this seemed to be good advice and quite true.

-One of our breaks that day was at the so-called First Cave, which is just a small cave, and then it was another 30 minutes pass this landmark to reach the Second Cave campsite.
+One of our breaks that day was at the so-called First Cave, which is just a small cave, and then it was another 30 minutes past this landmark to reach the Second Cave campsite.
 We arrived at the campsite around lunch time.

 Later around 4:00pm, we set out with Salim and Anwary to do a short hike to a higher altitude.
 We hiked for about 25 minutes and then rested at the higher altitude for about 15 minutes and then hiked back down to the camp.
 These acclimatization hikes allow you to “climb high, sleep low” and help your body become better adjusted to the higher altitudes.